dgaydukov/cert-aws/sa/files/sa.md

 ```
 GuardDuty generate findings with potential security issues:
 * ec2 - Don't terminate ec2 immediately cause it would remove the state.
 Investigate potentially compromised instance for malware & remove any detected malware.
 You can use products from aws MarketPlace to identify & remove malware.
-If you can't find any malware, it's better to terminate ec2.
+If you can't find any malware - capture memory dump, take snapshot, replace ec2 with new one (if it inside ASG just terminate it, ASG will start new one).
 * s3 - finding would include: bucketArn/API_call/source (arn of user/role who made the call).
 First determine if call was authorized (if it iam user, is credential are compromised, if it's api - if ec2 compromised).
 IF user name `ANONYMOUS_PRINCIPAL` with user type of `AWSAccount` - bucket is public, should it be public?
 * aws credentials - (key starts from: AKIA - long term credentials, ASIA - short term credentials) - check if iam credentials were used legitimately